NinjaMock includes all of the typical stencils for web and mobile wireframing.

 This gives you the flexibility to quickly draw a shape in a style that matches the rest of your design.Page link visual indicators

-Sometimes you might choose to add only a few active links to your prototypes.
+Sometimes you might choose to add only a few active links to your wireframes.
 In such cases, it can be difficult for viewers to know which elements in your design are actually clickable.
 For this reason we’ve included the ability to turn on and off some subtle page link indicators when viewing a project in share or preview modes.
 These cues provide a visual indication of the clickable elements that are present on every page of your design.

 If you've assigned a page link to any element in design mode, a corresponding page link indicator will be displayed on that element when viewing the project in share or preview mode.